Casslin/0x_report/report/2_system_overview.md

 For readers not familiar with the inner working of the 0xProject's contract system, we provide a brief summary which we hope will provide greater context for understanding this report.

-The contract system examined in this audit forms the core of the 0x Protocol, for on-chain trading of ERC-20 compatible tokens.
+The contract system examined in this review forms the core of the 0x Protocol, for on-chain trading of ERC-20 compatible tokens.
 The system is deployed as 5 contracts, outlined below.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->